hackerdrop25-collab/hackerdrop25-collab/README.md

 ### 👨‍💻 About Me

-I passionate B.E.
-Cyber Security student with a strong interest in Python development, DevOps, and secure system design.
-I enjoy building practical security tools, automating workflows, and exploring how modern applications can be protected from real-world cyber threats.I have hands-on experience working with Flask-based security applications, AES encryption, steganography, and network simulations.

-I believe in continuous learning, practical implementation, and creating projects that solve real problems in cybersecurity and software development.
+I passionate B.E-Cyber Security student with a strong interest in Python development,DevOps,and secure system design.I enjoy building practical security tools,automating workflows,and exploring how modern applications can be protected from real-world cyber threats.I have hands-on experience working with Flask-based security applications,AES encryption,steganography, and network simulations.I believe in continuous learning,practical implementation,and creating projects that solve real problems in cybersecurity and software development.

 - 🎓 Pursuing *B.E. in Cyber Security*
 - 💻 Skills: *Python, Java, C, JavaScript, Linux, Web Development, Flask, Git*